murilolh/cc_ufc/README.md

 # cc_ufc
-Repository for assignments made during the Computer Science course at UFC(Federal University of Ceara) between 2007 and 2011
+Repository for code assignments made during the Computer Science course at UFC(Federal University of Ceara) between 2007 and 2011